-I’m not saying you shouldn’t build a basic first aid kit yourself and buy the basic kit from Nurse Amy, I’m saying do either but don’t get carried away as I did.
+I’m not saying you shouldn’t build a basic first aid kit yourself and buy the basic kit from Nurse Amy.
+I’m saying do either but don’t get carried away as I did.
 That obsession doesn’t serve anyone other than the medical supply stores,

 Note on natural remedies and treatments

-I’m going to drop in a few (And undoubtedly incomplete) items to consider for building a basic first aid kit.
+I will drop in a few (And undoubtedly incomplete) items to consider for building a basic first aid kit.
 Still, I’d be remiss not to mention that there are very often natural remedies and treatments we can often take advantage of before grabbing the commercial meds.
 That’s a topic for another article and more than we’re looking for in this particular piece, but I just wanted to mention it quickly.

 How big and extensive should your first-aid kit be?